 If Complainant requests IDHR to file a complaint with the HRC, IDHR provides the parties the opportunity to reach a settlement through conciliation with a staff attorney or mediator (non-housing cases).
 If settlement agreement is not reached, IDHR will file a Complaint of Civil Rights Violation with the HRC on behalf of Complainant.

-Both parties will need to obtain legal representation to properly present or defend the case before the administrative law judge.
 If the administrative law judge recommends a finding that the Respondent has discriminated against Complainant, the administrative law judge can recommend remedies deemed necessary to make Complainant "whole", i.e., place Complainant in a position, as if the discrimination had not occurred.
 A three-member panel of the HRC can review the recommendation of the administrative law judge.
 If the case goes to public hearing, the entire process could take several years.

 Additional Information on the processing of charges is available through the following links: